- Investec Australia Pty Limited (Investec);

 Where we collect credit-related information, we may use that information:

-9. to derive scores, ratings and other information relating to your credit worthiness which are used in our decision-making processes; and
+- to derive scores, ratings, and other information relating to your creditworthiness which is used in our decision-making processes; and

 We may provide credit-related information to credit reporting bodies to assist them to maintain information about individuals to provide to other credit providers for their credit assessments.
 We may also report to a credit reporting body where an individual fails to meet their payment obligations or commits a serious credit infringement.